-- The prime minister is responsible for aiding and advising the president in distribution of work of the Government to various ministries and offices and in terms of the Government of India (Allocation of Business) Rules, 1961.
-The co-ordinating work is generally allocated to the Cabinet Secretariat.
+- The prime minister is responsible for aiding and advising the president in the distribution of work of the Government to various ministries and offices and in terms of the Government of India (Allocation of Business) Rules, 1961.
+The coordinating work is generally allocated to the Cabinet Secretariat.

-- By Article 75 of the constitution of India, remuneration of the prime minister as well as other ministers are to be decided by the Parliament.
+- To Article 75 of the constitution of India, the remuneration of the prime minister as well as other ministers is to be decided by the Parliament.
 In 2010, the prime minister’s office reported that he did not receive a formal salary, but was only entitled to monthly allowances.

-- The Attorney General, like an Advocate General of a State is not supposed to be a political appointee, in spirit, but this is not the case in practice.
+- The Attorney General, like an Advocate General of a State, is not supposed to be a political appointee, in spirit, but this is not the practice case.
 Every time a party comes to power in the general elections, all the law officers resign and law officers loyal to the new party are appointed.

-- The Attorney General has the right of audience in all Courts in India as well as the right to participate in the proceedings of the Parliament, though not to vote.
+- The Attorney General has the right to audience in all Courts in India as well as the right to participate in the proceedings of the Parliament, though not to vote.

 - The Attorney General is assisted by a Solicitor General and four Additional Solicitors General.
 (Non-constitutional posts.)

-- Cabinet exercises all powers on behalf of the Council of Ministers.
+- The cabinet exercises all powers on behalf of the Council of Ministers.
 The policy decisions are taken in the Cabinet.

 - There are three categories of ministers (COM), in descending order of rank: